haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 16 (+3)
 15 (+2)
 19 (+4)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 290

 Legendary Resistance (3/Day).
 If the dragon fails a saving throw, it can choose to succeed instead.
 Actions